Nemanja Vidić: 2006–07 season

 During the 2006–07 Premier League season, Vidić formed a partnership with Rio Ferdinand in the centre of defence, which has since become one of the most prominent partnerships in European football, and became an established first team player, which he remained for the rest of his time at United.
 In his first full season playing for Manchester United, he made 25 appearances in the Premier League and ended the season winning his first league medal.

 Vidić scored his first ever goal for United on 14 October 2006 against Wigan Athletic in the team's 1–3 victory.
-He scored his second goal in a 3–0 win over Portsmouth on 4 November, his first goal at United's Old Trafford stadium.
-He scored his first Champions League goal for Manchester United against Benfica on 6 December in the Group Stage, a match which United won 3–1.
+He scored his second goal in a 3–0 win over Portsmouth on 4 November, his first goal at Old Trafford.
+He scored his first Champions League goal for Manchester United against Benfica on 6 December in the group stage, a match which United won 3–1.

 2007–08 season

 On 8 November 2007, Vidić signed a five-year contract extension, keeping him at Manchester United until 2012.
 At the end of the 2007–08 season, he earned his second consecutive Premier League medal.
 He was also a part of the squad which won the 2008 UEFA Champions League Final against Chelsea, his first European medal.
 During United's 2007–08 season, he made 32 league appearances and scored one goal.